 To do a chin-up, grab the pull-up bar a shoulder’s width apart with your palms facing inward towards your face.
 This grip is also known as supinated grip or underhand grip.
 One easy way to remember this is that your palms are near your chin, hence the name!

 From a hanging position, pull yourself upward until your chin clears the bar.
-Avoid swinging, kicking, or swaying your body to get yourself over the bar.
+Avoid swinging, kicking, swaying your body to get yourself over the bar or other pull-up mistakes.
 Pause at the top, then lower yourself down slowly to the starting position.

 Unlike the pull-up, which we’ll discuss further down in this article, the chin-up focuses the effort on your biceps while also recruiting some of your chest.
 Because the chest’s pectoral muscles are so large, this means this exercise is often the easiest for beginners.